 Paddle Antrim is proud to host the Chain of Lakes Water Trail.
 Planning for the trail began in 2014.
-Nineteen access site owners, including units of government and non-profit organizations, have approved resolutions of support authorizing 84 access sites with over 99 miles of water trail to explore.
+Twenty access site owners, including units of government and non-profit organizations, have approved resolutions of support authorizing 84 access sites with over 100 miles of water trail to explore.
 As Paddle Antrim does not own any of the access sites, we depend on, and are grateful for, our partnerships with local government jurisdictions and non-profit organizations to provide the necessary access to this trail.

 In 2020, Paddle Antrim officially launched the Chain of Lakes Water Trail with the installation of signs at each access site and development of a waterproof paddler’s guide.
 Paddle Antrim is grateful to the following major donors who helped make this project possible.

 $25,000 or more

 Michigan Department of Agriculture and Rural Development

 Rosso Family Foundation